Fredricho/Yoga-Online/README.md

 <img src="readimages/cssvalidator.png">

 ## Responsiveness Test
-* This test were made manually with Google Chrome Devtools, and all of the listed devices in devtools were checked.

-Render, images, videos, links, pass on all devices listed on the image below.
+* This test was made manually with Google Chrome Devtools, and all of the listed devices in devtools were checked.
+Render, images, videos, and links, passes on all devices listed in the image below.

   <img  src="readimages/devtools.png" style="height:auto; width:10rem;">

 ## Browser Compatibility
-* The YogaOnline site is tested on four diffrent browsers:
+* The YogaOnline site is tested on four different browsers:

- Google Chrome - Pass, no visible errors or bugs and fully responsive.
+Google Chrome - Pass, no visible errors or bugs, and fully responsive.
- Apple Safari - Pass, no visible errors or bugs and fully responsive.
+Apple Safari - Pass, no visible errors or bugs, and fully responsive.
- Microsoft Edge - Pass, no visible errors or bugs and fully responsive.
+Microsoft Edge - Pass, no visible errors or bugs, and fully responsive.
- Mozilla Firefox - Pass, no visible errors or bugs and fully responsive.
+Mozilla Firefox - Pass, no visible errors or bugs, and fully responsive.

  ## Known Bugs
  * Resolved
-   * During the html validation a few bugs were shown:
+   * During the HTML validation a few bugs were shown:
      * No !DOCTYPE HTML, Open div tags, space between input attributes.
 These bugs were easily fixed!

 * Unresolved
-  * Hero images and sign up video could have been done better, the whole image is'nt shown on all types of screens.
+ * Hero images and sign-up video could have been done better, the whole image isn't shown on all types of screens.
-  * Logo and navlinks is'nt posistioned perfectly on all devices.
-  * Fix media queries to xSmall devices 270px and down.
+ * Logo and nav links aren't positioned perfectly on all devices.* Fix media queries to xSmall devices 270px and down.

 ## Additional Testing

 ### Lighthouse
-  * The site is tested with Google Chrome Lighthouse, the results is shown on the image below:
+  * The site is tested with Google Chrome Lighthouse, the results are shown in the image below:
   <img src="readimages/lighthouse.png" style="height:auto; width:40rem;">

-   * This is the results after I compressed the Images and video, which gave me a better result.
+  * This is the result after I compressed the Images and video, which gave me a better result.

    ## Deployment
  The site was deployed on Github and how it was made and an image:
  1. GitHub > Repository > Settings Tab
  2. Go to Pages
  3. Source > select Branch to master > Save
- 4. Wait some time, then a link will come up if the progress were succsessful.
+ 4. Wait some time, then a link will appear up if the progress were successful.

  <img src="readimages/gith.png" style="height:auto; width:40rem;">